Team-Het/cs326-final-het/docs/final.md

 ## Division of Labor
 ### Kelly Chung:
+Created website initial framework style for JS, HTML, and CSS Helped create UI/UX for website, design wireframe, and raw frames of web pages Architected and Implemented MongoDB Database and connect with Express Server Architected and Implemented Heroku environment for auto-deployment and securities Architected and Implemented Database Structure for user, item, and images Architected and Implemented CRUD for MongoDB on user, item, and images Architected and Implemented back-end routes for Restful API and CRUD for user, item, and images Architected and Implemented security structure, passport, local strategy Code Image upload and download functionality in both front and back-end Created MongoDB GridFs file database
+Created client side RESTful API call and fetch for both sync and async calls Created dynamic client site website based on MongoDB data (i.e. post page) Created client side CRUD for index, login, create account, profile, post page, submit form, image, and helped fix bugs for post detail.
+Created to-do list for the team and help manage project workflow Revised alignments on all pages of the website
+Used Bootstrap to create navbar, index, submit item, login, create account, and profile page.
+Cleaned up project code with ESLint and checked over every file for cleanup

 ### Yuqi Liu:
 Come up with the project idea and the initial design.